About Cecily Longo, Licensed Marriage and Family Therapist

 I’ve been a therapist, advocate, and facilitator in the mental health field since 1998, helping individuals and families move toward lives that feel more meaningful, connected, and empowered.

 I hold a Master’s in Clinical Psychology from Antioch University Santa Barbara (2011) and became a Licensed Marriage and Family Therapist in 2015.
-My foundational training included intensive experience with Dialectical Behavior Therapy (DBT), while working in correctional settings, inpatient psychiatric units, and intensive outpatient programs.
+My early clinical training included intensive work with Dialectical Behavior Therapy (DBT) in correctional settings, inpatient psychiatric units, and intensive outpatient programs.
+I also spent years in Social Services supporting survivors of sex trafficking, which deeply shaped my trauma-informed lens and my commitment to emotional safety, dignity, and trust in the therapeutic relationship.

 Things to Consider Before You Start Therapy